SuperValu (United States): Acquisitions

 On July 30, 2012, Craig Herkert was let go as CEO of SuperValu, replaced with Wayne Sales.
-Sales was CEO of Canadian Tire from 2000 to 2006.

 In January 2013, the company announced it was selling the Acme Markets, Shaw's, and Jewel-Osco chains and their remaining Albertsons stores to Cerberus Capital Management for $100 million in cash with Cerberus assuming $3.2 billion in existing debt.
 SuperValu would keep its Cub, Farm Fresh, Shoppers Food & Pharmacy and Shop ‘n Save brands as well as its wholesale supply operation while the Acme, Shaw's, Star Market, and Jewel-Osco stores were reunited with Albertsons.
 The deal closed March 21, 2013.

 On March 14, 2018 Supervalu announced it would be closing 21 of its 38 Farm Fresh locations, selling 18 to Kroger and 3 to Food Lion.

 On January 13, 2013, Sam Duncan, who had retired as CEO of OfficeMax in 2011, was named CEO of SuperValu.
 Duncan announced his retirement in October 2015.

 In July 2016, it was announced that SuperValu had entered into a purchase agreement with Ahold and Delhaize Group for 22 Food Lion locations in Maryland, Pennsylvania, Virginia and West Virginia as part of the divestiture of stores to gain clearance from the Federal Trade Commission for the Ahold/Delhaize merger.
 The 22 stores were rebranded under the Shop ‘n Save retail banner.

 On February 3, 2016, Mark Gross was named CEO of SuperValu, replacing Sam Duncan.

 In October 2016, SuperValu announced they were selling Save-A-Lot to Onex Corporation.

 In April 2017, the company announced that it had entered into a $375 million merger agreement with Unified Grocers, based in Commerce, California, in which Unified Grocers would become a wholly owned subsidiary of SuperValu when the merger is completed.
-The deal is expected to be finalized in late summer 2017, with the merger process then taking about two years to implement.
+The deal was expected to be finalized in late summer 2017, with the merger process then taking about two years to implement.
 Later in 2017, SuperValu acquired Associated Grocers of Florida.

-Sale of Company
+Sale

 On July 26, 2018, United Natural Foods agreed to buy Supervalu for $2.9 billion in cash.
 On October 22, 2018, UNFI completed the acquisition of Supervalu.
 Sean Griffin was named the CEO of Supervalu, replacing Mark Gross.